 Plastic recycling: why recycling your plastic is easier than ever

-Plastic recycling: many people are pleasantly pleased to find out that we are finally starting to make some real headway in recycling as a society and no longer dump the majority of our waste at landfill.
+Plastic recycling: many people are pleasantly pleased to find out that we are finally starting to make some real headway in recycling and resource recovery as a society and no longer dump the majority of our waste at landfill.
 There are increasing opportunities for recycling becoming viable every day and we will touch on some of them here.

 Waster offers flexible (30 day agreements) waste and recycling services to small and medium Australian businesses.
 You can recycle plastic bottles through our commingled recycling bins – check out prices and options in our online waste shop by pressing the button below: